drdreo/ng-universal-hashing-demo/README.md

 This repo demonstrates the use of Angular Universal Server-side Rendering applied to a multilanguage and multisite application
 Starting from a simple application codebase it automatically generates two parallel sites with differents assets and contens and translated version of them using i18n and xliffmerge.
-The express server is configured to serve each site in a different port (4000 and 4001)
+The express server is configured to serve each site in a different port (4002 and 4001)

+The different usage of images are handled differently in universal.
+Images in templates are hashed and used only by the client app, the server has no access to this hashed images and doesn't find them.
+Only when the client app takes over, the images are rendered.
+Disabling hashing makes it possible for the server to access the correct image.

 ### This project is based on Angular Universal Starter